Siddiqui-Brothers/pyAI/README.md

 - ✅ Windows
 - ✅ Linux
-- ✅ macOS
+- ⏳ macOS (planned) Community Testing is Welcomed
-- ✅ Android (Termux)
+- ⏳ Android (Termux) (Experimental)

 ### 4. Run pyAI
-python main.py (in cmd after cd into pyAI folder)
+python main.py (in terminal after cd into pyAI folder) or use the run.bat/ run.sh file....
 On first launch, pyAI automatically:

 - 📦 Installs its dependencies (it will ask (y/n)...